jnuccitelli/Project_2024/MergeSortAnalysis.md

 Only a subset of these will be in our final presentation, but the below will include a detailed analysis on each of these groups.
 These were tested with array sizes 2^16, 2^18, 2^20, 2^22, 2^24, 2^26, 2^28, process numbers 2, 4, 8, 16, 32, 64, 128, 256, 512, 1024, and input types sorted, random, reverse sorted, and 1% perturbed.

+Aside from the graphs below, we also recorded variance in average time per rank.
+It is worth noting that this variance increased with problem size for both comm and comp, because due to my implementation of merge sort, each process works at most twice (once to sort its part of the array and once to merge two sub-arrays together), so the difference in the times it takes to do these things between tasks will be greater when the difference in the array sizes each task is merging increase.

 ## Main: Total Time for Program Execution
 For the measurements for this section, we used Max time/rank from the Cali file, which would be the time taken by the task that does the final merge and the correctness check.